-Criteria Can didates should Planning for and monitoring of the Design Project • produce a time-stages plan for their design project based on the given timeframe.
-The plan is to be used for monitoring progress in real time and for producing sub-plans to ensure project completion within the timeframe.
-Formulating design brief and design specifications • investigate and explore daily activities for a design opportunity by analysing research information and using evidence to formulate their design brief and design specifications.
-They should restate their design brief and design specifications as they gain knowledge of the identified design need.
+Criteria Car ndidates should Planning for and monitoring of the Design Project • produce a time-stages plan for and monitoring progress of the design project in real time for completion within the given timeframe.
+Formulating design brief and design specifications • state their design brief and design specifications based on research information for a design opportunity.
 Generating and developing ideas • generate and develop ideas based on the user, functionality and environment to arrive at a practical and appropriate proposed design solution.
 The proposed design solution should be coherent in addressing the design brief and design specifications.
 Sketching and drawing to design • sketch and draw to generate ideas in response to the design opportunity.
 The sketches and drawings should show idea generation and development leading to the proposed design solution.
 Using mock-up(s) to design • build mock-up(s) to explore and/or test ideas for decision-making.
 Materials used for building the mock-up(s) may be an assortment of paper, cardboard, foam board, bottle caps and strings.
-Communicating the proposed design solution • communicate their proposed design solution in its contextual use by graphical means on the Presentation Board (PB).
-This should include highlighting the design features to illustrate its practicality and appropriateness in relation to the user and the environment.
-The design brief and design specifications should also be stated on the PB.
+Communicating the proposed design solution • communicate their proposed design solution by graphical means on the Presentation Board (PB).
+This should include highlighting the design features to illustrate its purpose.
+The design brief and design specifications should also be stated on the board.
 Realising the prototype • realise a prototype to show how the proposed design solution works using appropriate technology as described in the syllabus.

-ASSESSMENT RUBRICS FOR PAPER 2 DESIGN PROJECT [Total 60 marks]
+ASSESSMENT RUBRICS FOR PAPER 2 DESIGN PROJECT [Total 70 marks]